TesseractXNFT/.github/profile/README.md

 ## 💌 Connect with Us

-Should you have any queries, need support, or just want to chat - feel free to reach out to us at [support@tesseractx.com](mailto:support@tesseractx.com) or join our [Telegram](https://t.me/TesseractXcom).
+Should you have any queries, need support, or just want to chat - feel free to reach out to us over at [Twitter](https://x.com/tesseractxnfts).

 ---

-💡 Remember: "*Imagination is more important than knowledge.
-For knowledge is limited, whereas imagination embraces the entire world.*" - Einstein 🧠🌌
+💡 Remember: "*In the wave lies the secret of creation*" — Walter Russell 🧠🌌